|

 What is Advent?

-Advent is the 4 week period before Christmas when the Church celebrates the first coming of Christ and anticipates his second Coming.
+Advent is the four-week preparatory period before Christmas when the Church celebrates the preparation for the first coming of Christ while also anticipating His second coming.
 Advent usually begins in late November.
 These Advent Hymns relate to these themes.
-More info: All About Advent.
-Also of interest: Advent Prayers and Collects
+More info: Advent.
+Also of interest: Advent Prayers

 Let All Mortal Flesh Keep Silence